iainsimmons/dotfiles/README.md

 ## Updates

+### June 2025

+I'm trying out Wezterm tabs instead of using tmux.
+I'm using [MLFlexer's smart workspace switcher Wezterm plugin](https://github.com/MLFlexer/smart_workspace_switcher.wezterm) as an alternative to [sesh](https://github.com/joshmedeski/sesh).
+I'll see how it goes, but even just after fixing my config and keymaps, I'm already seeing better performance and rendering (images and undercurls working without any additional configuration)!

 ### March 2025

 Switched back to [Commit Mono](https://commitmono.com) as my font in WezTerm, after having used [Iosevka](https://typeof.net/Iosevka/) for the past 4 months.
 Funnily enough, it was almost exactly a year ago I first tried Commit Mono.